Becker County History

 location.

-Park as their meeting place due to the fact that the County Auditor owned a
+meeting place due to the fact that the County Auditor owned a store and had

-store and had his office in Lake Park, and all of the Commissioners lived
+his office in Lake Park, and all of the Commissioners lived west of Detroit.

-obtain offices in Detroit.
-The matter was finally decided at an election in
+offices in Detroit.
+The matter was finally decided at an election in the

-the fall of 1877 and resulted in a victory for Detroit by about a ninety
+fall of 1877 and resulted in a victory for Detroit by about a ninety percent

-which is French for strait.
-By 1884 businesses in Detroit included the
+for strait.
+By 1884 businesses in Detroit included the elegant Hotel

-elegant Hotel Minnesota, and Lakes Hotel, a bank, a newspaper, and an opera
+Minnesota, and Lakes Hotel, a bank, a newspaper, and an opera house.
+Also in

-house.
-Also in 1884, the foundation for the first Courthouse was laid.
-The
+1884, the foundation for the first Courthouse was laid.
+The first major

-first major industry was the Fargo-Detroit Ice Company which bottled and
+industry was the Fargo-Detroit Ice Company which bottled and sold pure

-sold pure spring water.
-In 1885, the village hall was built which housed the
+spring water.
+In 1885, the village hall was built which housed the County

-County Fire Department.
-In 1926, Detroit was renamed Detroit Lakes to
+Fire Department.
+In 1926, Detroit was renamed Detroit Lakes to eliminate

 In 1941 a State Fire Marshall described the Courthouse as a very serious